-3. No animal or article, irrespective of the number of entries in the class in which it is entered, shall be awarded a higher rating than its merit would entitle it to in comparison to the standard of perfection in the class.

-4. a.
-No state aid will be paid on premiums awarded under the Danish system in any classes except in the junior and educational departments.

-b.
-When classes in the junior and educational departments are judged according to the Danish system, 4 group placings shall be awarded in any class.
+- 3. No animal or article, irrespective of the number of entries in the class in which it is entered, shall be awarded a higher rating than its merit would entitle it to in comparison to the standard of perfection in the class. - a.
+Danish system judging may be used in the junior fair division.
+State aid may not be paid on premiums awarded under the Danish system in any other division. - b.
+When classes in the junior fair division are judged according to the Danish system, 4 group placings shall be awarded in any class.
 When there are less than 8 exhibitors in the class, there shall not be more than 2 in the first group, not more than 4 in the first 2 groups and not more than 6 in the first 3 groups.
-If there are 8 or more entries in the class, there shall not be more than 25% in the first group, not more than 50% in the first 2 groups, and not more than 75% in the first 3 groups.

-c.
-The number of awards in the last group placing may be increased to the extent necessary to give awards to all exhibitors.

-5. If any class of exhibits at a county or district fair is judged according to the regular system, the judges for that class may give only one first-place, one second-place, one third-place and one fourth-place award in that class.
+If there are 8 or more entries in the class, there shall not be more than 25% in the first group, not more than 50% in the first 2 groups, and not more than 75% in the first 3 groups. - c. (c)The number of awards in the last group placing may be increased to the extent necessary to give awards to all exhibitors. - 4g.
+When classes in the junior fair division are judged using the conference judging system, the judge shall use sub.
+(4) (b) and (c) to award placements in a class. - 5.
+If any class of exhibits at a fair is judged according to the regular system, the judges for that class may give only one first-place, one second-place, one third-place and one fourth-place award in that class

+County Fairs

-County Fairs Rules & Regulations of Animal Health Subject to Change
+Rules & Regulations of Animal Health Subject to Change

-State Veterinarian

-Department of Agriculture, Trade and Consumer Protection (608) 224-4872 All Exhibitors must comply with the following health regulations.
+State Veterinarian Department of Agriculture, Trade and Consumer Protection (608) 224-4872 All Exhibitors must comply with the following health regulations.

 Requirements are subject to change as conditions warrant.
-For current information, check https://datcp.wi.gov/Pages/ Programs_Services/AnimalMovement.aspx.
+For current information, check https://datcp.wi.gov/Pages/Programs_Services/AnimalMovement.aspx.